Pomax/Claude-VS-Code-Extension-patches/README.md

 ### How many tokens will that cost me?

-If that's your concern, why the hell are you paying Anthropic instead of DeepSeek?
+If that's your concern, why the hell are you paying Anthropic instead of someone like DeepSeek, or better yet, running a local LLM?

 ## What got improved: